OUR SHOP + CAFE

 Aaron began baking loaves at home following books like Richard Bertinet’s Crust (www.richardbertinet.com) before seeking further guidance from local charity Love Bread in Brighouse (www.lovebread.org.uk) .
 His passion for bread making was growing each day and he then felt ready to take the next step and changed his career from being a mechanic to a baker.
 He joined the renowned Handmade Bakery & Café team in Slaithwaite in 2015 (www.thehandmadebakery.coop).
 Aaron’s colleagues showed him the ways of slow fermented real bread, sourdough and viennoiserie, nurturing his passion for baking.
 The Handmade Bakery co-op also host courses for home-bakers.
 Soon Aaron was helping to host these courses, where he could share his experience with others, hoping they would catch the bug too.

-As if baking around 400 loaves a day wasn’t enough!
+As if baking around 400 loaves a day at HMB wasn’t enough!
 Aaron would also bake in his spare time.
 He has been researching further into sourdough bread and heritage grains, and the health benefits slow fermented and stoneground bread can bring.
 After an inspirational road trip to Sweden in 2018, we realised that our ethos and tasty bread should be shared!
 We sampled lots of fantastic sourdough bakeries over there and talked to the bakers who use these heritage grains as part of their normal daily bakes.
 Once we returned home the Triangle Bakehouse was formed.